-On a cold winters evening it’s great to get a trip report from a recent Red Sea holiday, and even better for those taking advantage of the Winter Sun.
+On a cold winters evening it’s great to get a trip report from a recent dive club Red Sea holiday, and even better for those taking advantage of the Winter Sun.

-We wanted to share with you the trip report from Herts dive club as they headed out to Egypt to spend a week on the Mistral liveaboard to discover the Northern Wrecks and Reefs.
+We wanted to share with you the trip report from Herts dive club.
+They headed out to Egypt to spend a week onboard Mistral to discover the Northern Wrecks and Reefs.

 Grab a cuppa, sit back and have a read through their impressive sightings.
-Hopefully this will warm up your mind this winter, and inspire you to book in for a Red Sea trip and to book a trip with your local dive club in 2018/19.
+Hopefully, this will warm up your mind this winter, and inspire you to book a Red Sea trip with your local dive club.

 Herts Dive Club (HDC) does the Red Sea- November 2017

-“The ‘Northern Wrecks and Reefs’ dive itinerary saw the club members travelling from the Hurghada area across the Red Sea to a number of famous dive sites around large reef clusters and national parks.
-Across twenty-one dives we were lucky enough to see sharks, lots of dolphin pods, turtles, rays and fantastic reefs and wrecks, all of which made the week a really exciting and varied experience.”
+“The ‘Northern Wrecks and Reefs’ dive itinerary saw the club members travelling from the Hurghada area across the Red Sea.
+We visited a number of famous dive sites around large reef clusters and national parks.
+Across 21 dives we were lucky enough to see sharks, lots of dolphin, turtles, rays and fantastic reefs and wrecks.
+All of which made the week a really exciting and varied experience.”

 “The trip started in the Abu Nuhas region, which has one of the best concentrations of wreck diving in the Red Sea.
-This submerged reef has had its share of bad luck over the years with numerous ships inadvertently sinking after unknowingly sailing over the reef and hitting it.
-We dived the Giannis D, Carnatic and the Chrisoula K (Tiles wreck) across one day.
-These wrecks range from old to more modern (earliest sunk was the Carnatic in 1869) and all are resplendent with marine life after becoming a habitat for fish and coral after decades under the water.”
+This submerged reef has had its share of bad luck over the years.
+Numerous ships sank here after hitting the reef.
+We dived the Giannis D, Carnatic and the Chrisoula K (Tiles wreck).
+These wrecks range from old to more modern (earliest sunk was the Carnatic in 1869).
+All are resplendent with marine life after becoming a habitat for fish and coral after decades under the water.”

 “We then visited Gubal island to the north of Abu Nuhas.
 One of the most marine-life occupied wreck dives can be had here.
-‘The Barge’, with its humongous resident morays ‘George’ and ‘Georgina’, scorpion fish, crocodile fish and Stonefish made an excellent night and day dive.
-Many of the divers went to visit the Ulysses wreck, a smaller but similar aged vessel to the Carnatic at Abu Nuhas.”
+‘The Barge’, with its humongous resident morays ‘George’ and ‘Georgina’.
+Scorpionfish, crocodile fish and Stonefish made an excellent night and day dive.
+Some went to visit the Ulysses, a smaller but similar aged vessel to the Carnatic at Abu Nuhas.”

 Around the Thistlegorm

-“We visited some of Ras Mohammed’s great dive sites.
-Shark & Yolanda, two islands close to one another provided some fantastic reef diving.
-At the end of the dive on Yolanda Island, we saw lots of toilet seats that were being carried by the wreck of the Yolanda when she sank (quite an unusual site!).
+“The group from the dive club visited some of Ras Mohammed’s great dive sites.
+Shark & Yolanda, two reefs close to one another provided some fantastic reef diving.
+At the end of the dive on Yolanda reef, we saw lots of toilet seats, the cargo of the Yolanda when she sank (quite an unusual site!).
 A fun dive through Jackfish Alley saw us discovering rays, eels and barracudas.”

 “Jackson and Thomas reefs are two of the four reefs that make up the Tiran system.
 Jackson reef has some of Egypt’s best coral gardens, including some impressive coral fans.
 Thomas reef is famous for its deep canyon, which we did not go into, but did enjoy as we passed across it.
 I really enjoyed the shallow inlets on Jackson Reef, which were full of marine life and soft and hard corals.
 There was quite a strong current on this dive, which made it challenging, but the payoff of what we were able to see was well worth it!”